ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

     | 9781617290084 | Specification by Example                |
 ```

 We're searching for a book.
-This is implemented inside the repository by executing a filtered query on the database.
+This can be implemented inside the repository by executing a filtered query on the database.
 If we had stubbed the repository, we would not be able to test the specified logic.
+Also, our stubbed logic might behave differently with respect to casing, for example.

+By including the database in the scope of our test we can check the filter logic.

+> NOTE: If you rely on specific logic from, for example, SQL Server, it's recommended to use a real SQL Server database for that scenario instead of an in-memory database.
+This is because an in-memory database does not execute actual SQL queries.

 ### Conclusion

-As with all test automation, when automating scenarios with SpecFlow, it is important to consider the appropriate scope.
+As with all test automation, when automating scenarios with SpecFlow or Cucumber, it is important to consider the appropriate scope.
 In my experience, the component test level is an ideal choice for automating the majority of Gherkin scenarios.
 Unlike unit tests, their scope is broad enough to test a complete scenario.
 They also offer fast feedback because they can be executed in-process on a local development machine and in an automated build pipeline, as opposed to UI and service tests.